jwcarr/eyekit/README.md

 ### suffix_1 ed (476, 508, 32, 64)
 ```

 In this case, we are printing each interest area's label, its textual representation, and its bounding box (x, y, width, and height).
 Various other methods are available for treating all words, characters, or ngrams as interest areas.
-If, for example, you wanted to treat each word as an interest area, you could do this:
+If, for example, you wanted to treat each word as an interest area, you could do the following without needing to explicitly mark up every word as an interest area:

 ```python
 >>> for word in text.words():